smlum/scription/README.md

 # Scription ✍️

 Scription is an editor for automated transcription services like [Amazon Transcribe](https://aws.amazon.com/transcribe/) and [Mozilla Deepspeech](https://github.com/mozilla/DeepSpeech).
-It links transcript text to audio playback to bring love and joy to the transcription process ❤️ It's currently being developed bit by bit - if you have any feedback please feel free to send me a [message](mailto:smlumley@icloud.com).
+It links transcript text to audio playback to bring love and joy to the transcription process ❤️

 Visit the [Scription web app](https://smlum.github.io/scription/).

+The project is no longer in active development.

 ## What Scription does